Quantile Regression with Censoring and Endogeneity: Censored Quantile Instrumental Variable Regression

 is finite and is of full rank, where

 and, for $\dot{X} = \partial_{v} x(D, W, v)|_{v= V}$,

 \end{condition}

-Assumption 4(a) requires the selector to find a subset of the quantile-censored observations, whereas Assumption 5 requires the selector to find a nonempty subset.
-Given $\widehat \beta^0(u)$, an initial consistent estimator of $\beta_0(u)$, we can form the selector as $1[s(x(D,W,\widehat V),C)'\widehat \gamma > \varsigma],$ where $s(x(D,W,\widehat V),C) = [x(D,W,\widehat V)', C]'$, $\widehat \gamma = [\widehat \beta^0(u)', -1]'$, and $\varsigma$ is a small fixed cut-off that ensures that the selector is asymptotically conservative but nontrivial.
-To find $\widehat \beta^0(u)$, we use a selector based on a flexible model for the probability of censoring.
-This model does not need to be correctly specified under a mild separating hyperplane condition for the quantile-uncensored observations (Chernozhukov and Hong, 2002).
-Alternatively, we can estimate a fully nonparametric model for the censoring probabilities.
-We do not pursue this approach to preserve the computational appeal of the CQIV estimator.
+Assumption \ref{condition: selector}(a) requires the selector to find a subset of the $u$-quantile-censored observations, whereas Assumption \ref{condition: identification} requires the selector to find a nonempty subset.
+Let $\widehat \beta^0(u)$ be an initial consistent estimator of $\beta_0(u)$ that uses a selector based on a flexible model for the conditional probability of censoring as described in Section \ref{computation}.
+This model does not need to be correctly specified under a mild separating hyperplane condition for the $u$-quantile uncensored observations (Chernozhukov and Hong, 2002).
+Then, we update the selector to $1[s(x(D,W,\widehat V),C)'\widehat \gamma(u) \geq \varsigma(u)],$ where $s(x(D,W,\widehat V),C) = [x(D,W,\widehat V)', C]'$, and $\widehat \gamma(u) = [\widehat \beta^0(u)', -1]'$.
+The parameter $\varsigma(u)$ is a small fixed cut-off that ensures that the selector is asymptotically conservative but nontrivial.
+We provide guidelines for the choice of $\varsigma(u)$ in Section \ref{computation} and show that the CQIV estimates are not very sensitive to this choice in the numerical examples of Section \ref{montecarlo}.